JLankhorst/UU_NP_Soil/README.md

 # Utrecht University soil experiment

 Repository for a greenhouse experiment investigating effects of soil nutrient availability and natural / sterilized soils on leaf and whole plant traits.
-Repository contains data.
+Repository contains data, and will contain scripts and analyses upon publication.
 Folder contents are as follow:

 `data`   = contains cleaned datafiles and metadata used in the analyses